 - Weight: 11 to 19 pounds

 - Height: 12 to 14 inches

 - Coat and Color: Mini schnauzers are typically seen in one of the three following color combinations: salt and pepper, black and silver, solid black.
-There is controversy over miniature schnauzers with white coats and they are not accepted by the American Kennel Club.
+Miniature schnauzers with white coats are not accepted by the American Kennel Club.
 Schnauzers have a double coat with the outer coat being wiry and the undercoat being soft.
-The outer coat is usually clipped for show dogs.

 - Life Expectancy: 12 to 15 years